VersusCenter

 When to choose each

-Best for still photographers prioritizing battery life, optical viewfinder feel, and access to affordable used lenses.
+Best for photographers prioritizing battery life, extensive used-lens ecosystems, and optical viewfinder preference.

 Choose Mirrorless Camera if…